What are we doing? I mean, really, what are we doing? Who is driving this bus and where is it going?

 I am thankful we live in a time where we have medications for depression and anxiety and in some cases they can be a lifesaver.
 But no-one wants to stay medicated forever.
 There has to be another way to heal.

-In my online groups I hear every day how people feel so anxious and are desperate to feel better, to feel calmer, to feel their natural state of peace.
+I hear every day how people feel so anxious and are desperate to feel better, to feel calmer, to feel their natural state of peace.
 In my opinion, what we want is to feel what we feel.
 Period.
 Without judgement.

 Max Strom, well known yoga teacher said it well: